Edgewood College's newest sports program: Competitive video gaming

 Edgewood College's newest coach, Luis Puesan, is busy filling out the roster for his teams next school year.
 But his players won't be kicking soccer balls or whacking tennis balls.

-These students, some of whom may receive scholarships, will instead play on the school's competitive video game team and compete in tournaments for popular games such as Rocket League and League of Legends.
+Students, some of whom will receive scholarships, will play on the school’s competitive video game team and compete in tournaments such as Rocket League, League of Legends, Valorant and more.

 The college joins a growing number of institutions adding competitive gaming programs, also known as esports, to their campus offerings in recent years.